dpattath/CS419-ComputerSecurity/README.md

 # Usage

+"make clean" to remove any .txt files

-python3 access.py [API call flag] [values]
+python3 access.py {API call flag} {values}

+{values} are just a series of strings for each operation supported

-[API call flag] can be any of the operations supported:
+{API call flag} can be any of the operations supported:

--au is to AddUser ex) -au username password
+-au is to AddUser ex) python3 access.py -au username password

--a is to Authenticate ex) -a username password
+-a is to Authenticate ex) python3 access.py -a username password

--autg is to AddUserToGroup ex) -autg username groupname
+-autg is to AddUserToGroup ex) python3 access.py -autg username groupname

--aotg is to AddObjectToGroup ex) -aotg objectname groupname
+-aotg is to AddObjectToGroup ex) python3 access.py -aotg objectname groupname

--aa is to AddAccess ex) -aa operation user-groupname <object-groupname>
+-aa is to AddAccess ex) python3 access.py -aa operation user-groupname [object-groupname]

--ca is to CanAccess ex) -cu operation  username <objectname>
+-ca is to CanAccess ex) python3 access.py -cu operation  username [objectname]

 # Testing

-Used a good bit of manual testing to make sure errors were provided in incorrec$
+Used a good bit of manual testing to make sure errors were provided correctly.

+Checked that reading and writing to files worked successfully.

 # Example workflow